JC3/SO2015ActivityProfiles/data/readme.txt

   total - total activity events
   accept,badge,comment,post,review,revision,suggest - equivalent to profile pgae tabs.

+Voting and flagging activity is not included, of course.

 seactivity.db is an sqlite database containing candidate info and all activities for all candidates.